cjustinas/BSW-Data-Course/chapter3.md

 ---
 ## Transform the data
 Your preliminary analysis looks very pormising!
-However, do you remember when we looked at the
+However, do you remember when we looked at the distribution of the data in Chapter 2?
+Both, the `age` and `lifetime_value` variables are skewed to the right and this is most definetely affecting out correaltion findings.

+Worry not!
+We can fix this by transforming the variables.
+To do this we will apply the `numpy` `log` function to all the data points in the two columns.

 ```yaml